-The actuary takes into account everything the plan owns - stocks, bonds, cash etc. - and the investment return expected in the future plus the value of contributions today's plan members will make in the future.
+The actuary takes into account everything the plan owns - stocks, bonds, cash, etc. - and the investment return expected in the future plus the value of contributions today's plan members will make in the future.

 We know the size of the fund today.
-But we must estimate what rate of return we can expect to achieve over the long term.
-Based on the current rate, we also calculate the present value of future contributions current plan members and the government will make - \$15 billion.
+But we must estimate what future rate of return we can expect to achieve over the long term.
+Based on the current rate, we also calculate the present value of future contributions current plan members and the government will make - approximately \$15 billion.
+More information.